 • Organizations: Organizations have a slug that is sometimes referred to as an orgslug.
 An organizational slug is required for some tasks, such as running an API or creating a self-service pipeline.
 You can locate your organizational slug on the Organizational Details page.

 • IDS: Different types of Intermediate Data Schemas (IDS) are also identified by slugs.
 For example, lcuv-empower and akta are two slugs that are related to vendors of instruments.
-You can locate these IDS-type slugs on the View IDS Types page.
+You can locate these IDS-type slugs on the IDS page.